 - Assess directional coherence

-All stages of UDI-T derive from this structured reference foundation.
+All stages of the UDI-T framework are grounded in this structured evidence context

 UDI-T Research Governance Framework